Summary

 For the 118th Congress:[11]

-On May 7, 2024, The AP reported allegations that Congressman Mike Ezell assaulted a woman as she asked about his support for a peace proposal for Gaza.[12]
+On May 7, 2024, the Associated Press reported allegations that Congressman Mike Ezell assaulted an activist from CodePink as she asked about his support for a peace proposal for Gaza by slapping a cellular telephone from her hand as she was recording a confrontation with him.[12]

 Political positions